danhartley/snapdragon-verbs/README.md

 Add preact.config.js file, include sass
 Add jest types: install @types/jest and/or/both jsconfig.json file (in this case in the folder where the tests are) Add jest globally to take advantage of cli to e.g. run single tests.

+Added hack in downshift to open menu when clearing input e.g.
+isOpen: _this.props.defaultIsOpen changed to isOpen: true at node_modules/downshift/preact/dist/downshift.esm.js